Datasciensyash/ReviewClassifier/README.md

 ## Testing Rating model

 For testing rating model i have scraped `700` reviews from imdb with their scores.
-This small dataset is stored in `review_ratings.csv`.
+This small dataset is stored in `./csv/review_ratings.csv`.
 Plot below shows predictions mapped to rating in two ways: simple multiplying by `9` and adding `1`, or `rescaling` and using function described before, or `mapping`.
 Red line shows ground truth labels.
 As you can see, simple rescaling works worse.

 You can see dataset gathering and evaluating this metrics in `./Movie Rating Test.ipynb`.